Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 So, what do other fabrics do that cotton does not?
 The short answer goes something along the lines of the following: “wick”.
 A more detailed answer for different fabrics is given below.

 The fibers in any wool garment’s outer layer comprise a microscopic coating called an ‘epicuticle’.
-This layer acts as both a repellent to water and wicks vaporized liquid (i.e. sweat) away from the body, into the material, and then out again as a result of spreading the liquid over a larger surface area, thus facilitating evaporation.
+This layer acts as both a repellent to water and wicks vaporized water molecules (i.e. sweat) away from the body, into the clothing material, and then out again as a result of spreading the liquid over a larger surface area, thus facilitating evaporation.
 Additionally, wool fibers provide insulation even when wet thanks to millions of tiny air pockets that form in the gaps (technically, ‘crimps’) between each fiber.

 Synthetic products made specifically for athletic exercise and the outdoors come in an array of forms and with varying specs.
 Their efficiency, however, is measured by one key feature that distinguishes them from everyday, non-technical garments.
 You guessed it…wicking capacity.